Medical expert of the article

 - blood lipid levels;

-- when the cerebral vasculature is affected, atherosclerosis should be distinguished from neurasthenia, neurosis, mild reactive state, consequences of head trauma, syphilis of the brain, senile psychosis;
+- in case of damage to the vascular network of the brain, atherosclerosis should be distinguished from neurasthenia, neurosis, mild reactive state, consequences of head injuries, syphilis of the brain, senile psychosis;

-- when the limbs are affected, the disease is differentiated from varicose veins, VSD, intermittent claudication syndrome, posttraumatic complications, etc.
+- When the limbs are affected, the disease is differentiated from varicose veins, VSD, intermittent claudication syndrome, post-traumatic complications, etc.

 Who to contact?